Main Content

 • To view the message, use the ErrorMessage property of the SimulationOutput object.

 • For more information about the error, use the ExecutionInfo property of the Simulink.SimulationMetadata object.
-The ErrorDiagnostic field includes information about the error, including the simulation phase where the error occurred.
+The ErrorDiagnostic field includes information about the error, including the simulation phase in which the error occurred.

 Data Types: char | string